gitkraken/gitlens-docs/gitlens/GL-Integrations.md

 4. Click **Connect with GitHub** or **Connect with GitLab** and complete the sign-in process.
 5. Select **Complete Setup** to return to Visual Studio Code and activate the integration.

-You can connect multiple integrations if needed.
+You can connect multiple integrations if needed, including multiple accounts for the same provider.
+For example, you can connect both a personal and a work GitHub account simultaneously.
+Use the integration settings to set a primary account, manage connections, and scope searches to a specific account.

 <figure>
   <img src="/wp-content/uploads/gl-connect-remote-integration-manager.png" class="help-center-img img-bordered">